fabiomadonna/C3S2_311_bis_E-Profile/e-profile/README.md

 - Packages can be installed from CRAN using the `install.packages()` function.

 **2. Bash Environment:**
-- Bash 5+ (comes pre-installed on most Linux/macOS systems; Windows users can use Git Bash or WSL)
+- Bash 4+ (comes pre-installed on most Linux/macOS systems; Windows users can use Git Bash or WSL)
 - Utilities: `git`, `wget`, `curl`

 **3. Internet Connection:**
-- Required to download WINPRO data via `eprofile.sh` from the CEDA repository.
+- Required to download wind profilers' data using the script `eprofile.sh` from the CEDA repository.

 **4. File Permissions:**
 - Ensure read/write permissions for directories: